 - Complete three courses that support intercultural competence development.

 - Participate in co-curricular activities focused on important issues in international development and cross-cultural understanding.

 - Recognition of successful program completion upon graduation.

 - Guidance from the Peace Corps Prep Program Coordinator as you select from academic and co-curricular opportunities that will prepare you to apply to serve in the Peace Corps or other international service program.

 - Opportunities to hear from Returned Peace Corps Volunteers about their experiences.

 - Participation in a community committed to international understanding and service.

 Second semester first-year students at Tulane are eligible to apply for the program, and ALL majors are welcome.

-In addition to describing your plans for language study, study abroad, and course of study, the application requires two short essays, a resume, and a transcript.
-The complete the online application is available here.
+In addition to describing your plans for language study, study abroad, and course of study, the application requires a personal statement, a resume, and a transcript.
+The online application is available here.